Maria Dmitrievna Mendeleeva

-Maria Dmitrievna Mendeleeva, born Maria Kornilieva, was the mother of Dmitri Mendeleev.
+Maria Dmitrievna Mendeleeva (1793–1850) was the mother of Dmitri Mendeleev.

 Early life

 Mendeleeva came from a well-known family of Siberian merchants.
 They were the founders of the first Siberian printing house who traced their ancestry to Yakov Korniliev, a wealthy 17th-century posad merchant.

-Maria's mother died birthing her, and so she was raised by her nanny.She was not allowed to go to school due to sexism, and instead learned by herself from the work that her brother, Vasily Dmitrievich, brought home from his lessons and from her father's large collection of books.
+Maria Mendeleeva's mother died birthing her, and so she was raised by her nanny.
+She was not allowed to go to school due to sexism, and instead learned by herself from the work that her brother, Vasily Dmitrievich, brought home from his lessons and from her father's large collection of books.

 Midlife

 In 1809, at age 14, she married Ivan Pavlovich Mendeleev, a school principal and a teacher of fine arts, politics and philosophy.

 Maria birthed 17 children, of whom "only 14 stayed alive to be baptized" according to her son Pavel.
 The Mendeleevs raised their children as Orthodox Christians.
 Maria encouraged her youngest child, Dmitri, to "patiently search divine and scientific truth".
 She encouraged all of her children to read, calling books, "the gift of words on paper".

 In 1823, Ivan was dismissed from his teaching position and the family moved to the village of Aremzyanskoye.
 In 1834, the same year that Maria's youngest child, Dmitri was born, Ivan became blind due to cataracts and unable to work.

 Maria's brother, Vasily Korniliev, owned a dormant glass factory in Aremzyanskoye.
-He passed the management to Maria who reopened the factory and restarted production.After Ivan Mendeleev's death from tuberculosis in 1847, the large family lived Maria's income from managing the factory.
+He passed the management to Maria who reopened the factory and restarted production.
+After Ivan Mendeleev's death from tuberculosis in 1847, the large family lived Maria's income from managing the factory.

 Later Dmitri would recall: "There, at the glass factory managed by my mother, I received my first impressions of nature, people, and industrial affairs.